maximebf/atomik/docs/introduction.md

 If you do not use the provided *.htaccess* file, do not forget to allow *assets* folders in plugins directories.
 Such a path can look like *app/plugins/MyPlugin/assets*.

+## Advanced installation

+It is also possible to install and configure Atomik from scratch using Composer.
+In the directory of your project, create a *composer.json* file with the following requirements:

+    {
+        "require": {
+            "atomik/atomik": ">=3.0.0"
+        }
+    }

+Run composer from this directory to install atomik:

+    $ php composer.phar install

+Atomik will be installed in the *vendor* directory, along any other dependencies you add to the *require* hash in your *composer.json* file.

+Create the directory structure.
+Create the *index.php* file as follow:

+    <?php
+    require 'vendor/autoload.php';
+    Atomik::run();

+`Atomik::run()` takes as first argument the root directory of your app.
+The default value is '.' which is the current directory.

-In a production environment, it is always better to remove the application files from the webroot.
-This is not the default way of doing things with Atomik as it can be a bit more difficult.
-However it is very easy to configure.
-Atomik allows you to edit the path for each directory.
-This will be covered in the configuration chapter.
+Remember that in a production environment, it is always better to remove the application files from the webroot, thus usually using a root directory one level above the publicly accessible one (ie. using `Atomik::run('..')`).